whitesource/unified-agent-distribution/dockerized/README.md

 this option requires a new image build each time.

 #### Option 3:
-combine both options, like adding the `wss/*` to the image and use mounting for the `Data` directory
+Combine both options, like adding the `wss/*` to the image and use mounting for the `Data` directory

 ## Tips
 It's possible to use the [Whitesource Unified-Agent configuration](https://whitesource.atlassian.net/wiki/spaces/WD/pages/804814917/Unified+Agent+Configuration+File+and+Parameters)
-properties: `whiteSourceFolderPath` and `log.files.path` to save scan results and logs outside of the running container with combination of docker volume mounts.
+properties: `whiteSourceFolderPath` and `log.files.path` To save scan results and logs outside of the running container with combination of docker volume mounts.